Ops-Team-Leverege/Mustard/replit.md

 - Transcript analysis happens before database persistence to fail fast
 - Analysis results determine what gets saved (no partial data on AI failure)
 - Categories pre-fetched and sent to AI for intelligent auto-categorization
+- Both product insights and Q&A pairs support category assignment (nullable for manual entries)

 **Type Safety Across Stack**
 - Shared schema definitions in `shared/schema.ts` used by both client and server